Imagine 2019 Conference

 Kathy has served children and their families for over thirty years in a variety of settings as an Early Childhood Educator, a Children’s Pastor, the Children’s Ministry Director for the Eastern Ontario District of the PAOC and currently as the Director of the Children’s Ministry Major at Master’s College and Seminary.
 She has travelled across Canada speaking at conferences, camps and churches addressing audiences of children, youth and adults.
 Her passion for ministering to the next generation is found in Psalm 78:4 “We will not hide these truths from our children; we will tell the next generation about the glorious deeds of the Lord, about his power and his mighty wonders.”

-The Color, featuring YCNL 2018 guest Brooke Nicholls, are coming to Corner Brook!
-This is our food drive weekend and we are excited to kick it off with them!
+The Color, featuring YCNL 2018 guest Brooke Nicholls, is coming to Grand Falls-Windsor!
+This is our food drive weekend – run a food drive that afternoon and then come party with The Color!